bder222/NBA-scoreboard/README.md

 ```0 */2 * * * sudo python3 /home/pi/NBA-led-scoreboard/Spreads_Update.py```

 This will ensure NBAData and NBA_Render are run at reboot, spreads are updated every two hours and spreads for the new day are updated at 11:00am.

+### Copyright
+Be sure to read the terms of use section on the NBA's website.
+From what I understand, using this data is fine as long as it's not for commercial use.

+### Licensing
+This project uses the GNU Public License.
+If you intend to sell these, the code must remain open source.